johannest/webrtc/README.md

 ======
 Simple Vaadin add-on for a WebRTC peer-to-peer webcam sharing

-Uses now self signed SSL certificate and thus works only in FF.
-Should work also in Chrome and Edge if using a valid SSL certificate.
+Works only in FF as-is but should work also in Chrome and Edge if using a valid SSL certificate.

 Workflow
 ========